Dutch art heist museum says security system in order

 The museum has not said which paintings now hang in place of the stolen works, which included Matisse's "La Liseuse en Blanc et Jaune", Monet's "Waterloo Bridge, London" and "Charing Cross Bridge, London", Gauguin's "Femme devant une fenêtre ouverte", De Haan's "Autoportrait" and Freud's "Woman with Eyes Closed".

-But even the absence of Picasso's "Tête d'Arlequin", which was the exhibition's centrepiece, has not dampened interest in the exhibition, which was crowded on Sunday.
+But even the absence of Picasso's "Tête d'Arlequin", which was the exhibition's centerpiece, has not dampened interest in the exhibition, which was crowded on Sunday.

-"Numbers are way up since the theft," said the cloakroom attendent with a smile.
+"Numbers are way up since the theft," said the cloakroom attendant with a smile.
 "Disaster tourists."

 (Editing by Paul Casciato)